Real-Time Dam Levels

 Catchment & Hydrological Impact

-The Mitta Mitta River acts as the primary lifeblood for Dartmouth, making it a cornerstone of the Murray-Darling Basin network.
+Fed primarily by the Mitta Mitta River, this reservoir plays a critical role in the Murray-Darling Basin drainage division.
 Managing the flow from the Mitta Mitta River ensures that downstream agricultural zones receive consistent supply.
 The Murray-Darling Basin region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance